sedukull/CashMan/README.md

 We will provide the following CashMan WithDraw algorithms for the mentioned CashMan problem.

-1. Greedy Algorithm: A recursive mechanism to iterate over the available currency, deriving the required denomination at each stage for the provided input.
+### Greedy Algorithm: A recursive mechanism to iterate over the available currency, deriving the required denomination at each stage for the provided input.
-2.Optimal Dynamic Programming variant: Below we provide the dynamic programming algorithm solve the given problem.
+### Optimal Dynamic Programming variant: Below we provide the dynamic programming algorithm solve the given problem.

 The mentioned problem is a semi NP-hard problem. o Let's say the amount to be withdrawn is x.
 Set WithDrawAmount = x.